counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

       content : "Counterflow reviews your pull requests and checks specific Yaml properties and/or values"

     # feature item loop
-    - name : "Update your Stack Faster" icon : "ti-alert" content : "Rewrite Yaml files and synchronize teams with a clear deadline to start using the latest technologies"
+    - name : "Accelerate your Stack Updates" icon : "ti-alert" content : "Rewrite Yaml files and synchronize teams with a clear deadline to start using the latest technologies"